kamuren/alx-low_level_programming/0x00-hello_world/README.md

-0 - runs the file through the preprocessor
+0-processor -> runs the file main.c stored in $CFILE through the preprocessor.
+1-compiler -> compiles the c file in $CFILE without linking.